ray-anirudh/HighwayPulse/README.md

-JTollDataAnalyzer (JTDA) README
+HighwayPulse README

 1. What It Does

-The JTollDataAnalyzer (JTDA) is a Java-based data processing pipeline developed to analyze tolling microdata, geospatial data, and vehicle metrics.
+The HighwayPulse is a Java-based data processing pipeline developed to analyze tolling microdata, geospatial data, and vehicle metrics.
 It generates detailed insights into traffic state estimation, charging infrastructure planning, and EV simulations for highway sections.
 Key use cases include:

 Traffic state estimation: Understand vehicle behavior on highways over time.